couchbase-examples/couchbase-tutorials/tutorial/markdown/nodejs/nodejs-langchain-pdf-chat/nodejs-langchain-pdf-chat.md

 ### Create Bucket

 - For the purpose of this tutorial, we will be using specific bucket, scope and collection.
-However you may use any name of your choice but make sure to update names in all the steps.
+However, you may use any name of your choice but make sure to update names in all the steps.
 - Create a bucket named `pdf-chat`.
 We will use the `_default` scope and `_default` collection of this bucket.

 ### Create the Search Index on Full Text Service